 Cubic feet per minute (CFM)

-The airflow speed of a dust collector is measured in cubic feet per minute which is usually between 537 to 800 CFM.
-To find the right dust collector for your work needs, think about the CFM rating of the power tools that you use on a daily basis.
-For instance, a bandsaw can create between 300 to 400 CFM and a planer between 500 to 800 CFM.
+To find the right dust collector for your work needs, think about the CFM rating of the power tools that you use daily.
+The airflow speed of a dust collector is measured in cubic feet per minute, which is usually between 537 to 800 CFM.
+For instance, a bandsaw can create between 300 to 400 CFM and a 500 to 800 CFM planer.

 Dust Collection Bag